back to homepage

 • Aya Noguchi, Azitama, Japan

-• Shelly Roddie, Sport for Life, Canada
+• Shelley Roddie, Sport for Life, Canada

 • Natálie Wolfová, BALANCE Project, Charles University, Czechia